neilyoung/t265pose/README.md

 curl localhost:6000/api/v1/marker/:name -X DELETE
 ```

 Deletes the marker with the specified name `:name` from the current map.
 There seems to be no real use case for this function.
-Basically it is just in, because it is possible :)
+Basically it is just in, because it is possible 😀.

 ### Save a map (`SAVE_MAP`)

 The currently accumulated map of a T.265 camera is exported to disk, if the parameter `saving` of the start configuration has enabled it.
+This map can be deployed to other devices and/or used later on.
+If the map is geo referenced (see `SET_MARKER`), it will be enable the camera to deliver real world coordinates immediately after recognizing the environment again, such that an additional geo referencing is not necessary again.

 ```bash
 curl localhost:6000/api/v1/map -X PUT